Creating User Menu Portlet

 Tip: Notice that we have to explicitly include the

-project -- the official extension library for Yii.
+CPortletclass by callingYii::import()before we refer to it the first time.
+This is becauseCPortletis part of theziiproject -- the official extension library for Yii.
 For performance consideration, classes in this project are not listed as core classes.
 Therefore, we have to import it before we use it the first time.

-Creating userMenu
+Creating userMenu View

-view which is saved in the file /wwwroot/blog/protected/components/views/userMenu.php
+Next, we create the userMenu view which is saved in the file /wwwroot/blog/protected/components/views/userMenu.php:

 <ul> <li><?php echo CHtml::link('Create New Post',array('post/create')); </li> <li><?php echo CHtml::link('Manage Posts',array('post/admin')); </li> <li><?php echo CHtml::link('Approve Comments',array('comment/index')) . ' (' .
 Comment::model()->pendingCommentCount . ')'; </li> <li><?php echo CHtml::link('Logout',array('site/logout')); </li> </ul>